Si-maher/Space-tourism/README.md

 # Aim

 The aim was to create the above website as close as possible to the original design, although I did make a few tweaks and adjustments which changed the design a little.
+The website is responsive for different screen sizes.

 ### What I learned